 - There are a number of forms to be completed and you will need to participate in an interview, either face to face or over the phone and provide the names and phone numbers of two professional referees.

 - Forms you need to read and complete, and other tasks required include:

 - Read and sign a code of conduct

 - Complete safety screening – dependent on your role.
 Leisure Buddies – are required to complete an NDIS worker screening check.
-Community Visitors – are required to complete a police check.
+Aged Care Volunteer Visitors – are required to complete a police check.

 - Upon completion of the recruitment process, your Community Support Coordinator will begin working on matching you to a recipient

 - The matching process may take some time because a number of factors must be considered, including shared interests, cultural and linguistic diversity, community, locality and the number of recipients waiting for a volunteer at any one time.

 2.1 Leisure Buddies

 - As a Leisure Buddy volunteer, you are carefully matched with an adult with an intellectual disability – your buddy.